-There are no financial risks associated with these links but Austraclear is exposed to operational risks, which are managed in the context of the sound operational risk management practices of each FMI (SSF Standard 17.1).
+There are no direct financial risks associated with these links but Austraclear is exposed to operational risks.
+These are managed in the context of the operational risk management practices of each FMI (SSF Standard 17.1).
 The legal basis of each link is supported by finality legislation, and link arrangements have been discussed with the Bank (SSF Standards 17.2, 17.3).
 Austraclear's link with Clearstream does not involve the extension of credit, provisional transfers of securities or the use of custodians (SSF Standards 17.4, 17.5, 17.6).

-Based on this information, the Bank's assessment is that Austraclear has observed the requirements of SSF Standard 17 during the 2012/13 Assessment period.
+The Bank's assessment is that Austraclear has observed the requirements of SSF Standard 17 during the 2012/13 Assessment period.
 Austraclear's management of link-related risks is described in further detail under the following sub-standards.